 It is very clear that there are ongoing issues in terms of tone and inclusive in OSM.
 Even though it was not a question posed by the HOT survey, a participant reported back that people cited it as an issue. “some participants mentioned they uncomfortable on mailing lists and OSMF mailing list.”

-Another participant mentioned: "There isn’t a baseline of acceptable and non-acceptable speech.
+“There isn’t a baseline of acceptable and non-acceptable speech.
 All the things that a code of conduct needs to describe.”

 On a final note, Kate and I wrote an article for the Open Organization Workbook about OSM and the community.
 In the piece, we reflected on some ideas on how OSM could be more inclusive.
 These OSM and Gender discussions build on this - we can all improve OSM and support each other.

 Thanks to all the participants in the discussion.
 And, to all the allies in this ongoing conversation.
-Happy International Women's Day.

 Heather and Kate